Winter survival: Prepare, be aware

 “Every year, I hear about someone running a generator in their garage thinking that fumes will not go back into the house,” Cain says.
 “Unfortunately, that isn’t true for almost all attached garages.”

 The same is true for your vehicle.
 You may have the most winter-ready pickup on the road, but in some situations, awareness is the most critical asset in making it through bitter cold days and nights.

-"If you are caught in a vehicle, authorities suggest running the motor about 10 minutes each hour for heat.
-Make sure you pack a blanket before traveling," according to a Purdue report.
-"Also make sure there is proper ventilation and that the exhaust pipe is not blocked."
+“If you are caught in a vehicle, authorities suggest running the motor about 10 minutes each hour for heat.
+Make sure you pack a blanket before traveling,” a Purdue report states.
+“Also make sure there is proper ventilation and that the exhaust pipe is not blocked.”

 Adds Cain, referring to a situation where someone recently sought shelter in a car that had slid into a ditch: “Her car was running, and the blowing snow had already covered the tailpipe.
 That was not a safe situation.”